Coping with pain during labour – what are the options?

 Giving birth is not the same experience for every woman.
 In some cases it may be more bearable than you expect and pain relief, or the level of relief you thought you’d need, is not required.
 On the other hand, if you plan to have no pain relief, or as little as possible, it may be that you will need to re-consider once the labour progresses.

-So, the main advice is to be flexible if you need to be on the day.
+So, it’s best to be flexible if you need to be on the day.

 Being informed, making plans